Inside the Valrico-FishHawk Chamber of Commerce: What They Actually Do

 February 1, 2026

 They connect local businesses through weekly networking, monthly education, annual awards, community fundraising, and student scholarships.
-It is not just a logo on a window.
-The VFCC is the most active business organization in the Valrico-FishHawk corridor, and if you own a business or work in this area, it is worth knowing what they offer.
+It is not just a logo on a window or a sticker on a door.
+The VFCC is the most active business organization in the Valrico-FishHawk corridor, and if you own a business or work in this area, it is worth knowing what they offer before you dismiss it as another networking group that wastes your time.

 Location: 3115 Lithia Pinecrest Road, Valrico, FL 33596 Members: Approximately 250 local businesses Website: valricofishhawk.org

-The VFCC serves businesses in Valrico, FishHawk Ranch, Lithia, Bloomingdale, and the surrounding area.
-Members range from solo entrepreneurs and home-based businesses to medical practices, law firms, restaurants, and real estate offices.
+The VFCC serves businesses in Valrico, FishHawk Ranch, Lithia, Bloomingdale, and the surrounding area of eastern Hillsborough County.
+Their membership is diverse — solo entrepreneurs and home-based businesses sit alongside medical practices, law firms, restaurants, financial advisors, insurance agencies, and real estate offices.
+The mix is what makes it work.
+A chamber full of only one industry is useless.
+The VFCC has enough variety that you can build a referral network across multiple service categories.

-The chamber is led by a volunteer board of directors:
+The chamber operates with a small paid staff supported by a volunteer board of directors.
+Current leadership includes:

 - President: Patti Sutherland